FSIS Highlights Accomplishments in Protecting Public Health

 Targeting Foodborne Illness

-Much of the agency's work is conducted in cooperation with federal, state and municipal agencies, as well as private industry.
-In 2018, FSIS continued to strengthen its collaboration with Centers for Disease Control and Prevention (CDC) and the Food and Drug Administration (FDA) to meet the agency's goal to improve coordination of federal food safety efforts and address cross-cutting priorities for food safety data.
-In addition, FSIS also maintained partnerships with 38 national, state and local organizations as part of a grassroots effort to spread the message about food safety.
+Much of the agency's work is conducted in cooperation with federal, state and municipal agencies and other stakeholders.
+FSIS collaborated with Centers for Disease Control and Prevention (CDC) and the Food and Drug Administration (FDA) to meet the agency's goal to improve coordination of federal food safety efforts and address cross-cutting priorities for food safety data.

 Foreign Country Equivalence Oversight and Import Reinspection Programs

-FSIS currently employs more than 9,000 employees, of which over 8,000 work in federally regulated establishments, laboratories, import establishments or in-commerce facilities.
+FSIS currently employs approximately 9,000 employees, of which around 8,000 work in federally regulated establishments, laboratories, import establishments or in-commerce facilities.